Yarramundi - Londonderry

 The employment environment in Yarramundi - Londonderry shows above-average strength when compared nationally

-Yarramundi - Londonderry has a diverse workforce with both white and blue collar jobs.
+Yarramundi-Londonderry has a balanced workforce with both white and blue-collar jobs.
 The construction sector is prominent, with an unemployment rate of 2.6% as of June 2025.

-There are 3,696 residents employed, which is 1.6% below Greater Sydney's unemployment rate of 4.2%.
-Workforce participation in Yarramundi - Londonderry lags behind Greater Sydney at 51.9%.
-Leading industries include construction, health care & social assistance, and retail trade.
-Construction employment is high at 2.4 times the regional level.
+There are 3,696 residents in work, which is 1.6% below Greater Sydney's rate of 4.2%.
+Workforce participation is lower at 51.9%, compared to Greater Sydney's 60.0%.
+Key employment industries include construction, health care & social assistance, and retail trade.
+Construction has a particularly strong presence, with an employment share 2.4 times the regional level.

-However, professional & technical jobs are under-represented at 3.4% compared to Greater Sydney's 11.5%.
-The area may offer limited local employment opportunities, as indicated by Census data.
-Between June 2024 and June 2025, Yarramundi - Londonderry's labour force decreased by 2.3%, with a 2.6% decline in employment, increasing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%.
-As of Sep-25, NSW's employment contracted by 0.41%, losing 19,270 jobs, with an unemployment rate of 4.3%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Yarramundi - Londonderry's employment mix suggests local growth of approximately 5.8% over five years and 12.1% over ten years.
+However, professional & technical services are under-represented at 3.4%, compared to 11.5% in Greater Sydney.
+The area may offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.
+Between June 2024 and June 2025, the labour force decreased by 2.3% alongside a 2.6% decline in employment, causing unemployment to rise by 0.2 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with an unemployment rate increase of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Yarramundi-Londonderry's employment could grow by approximately 5.8% over five years and 12.1% over ten years, based on simple weighting extrapolations of industry-specific projections.

 Frequently Asked Questions - Employment